keyuwan99/keyuwan9.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-# description: Materials for courses you taught.
-Replace this text with your description.
+description: Here are some courses I have worked as a teaching assistant for
 nav: true
 nav_order: 6
 ---
-Here are some courses I have worked as a teaching assistant for:

 Caltech: